 We reserve the right to modify these policies and procedures at any time given the rapidly changing nature of any current and ongoing public health emergencies.

-In keeping with the Association's duty to care and responsibility as host, NASPA leadership strongly encourages all participants at NASPA events whether a presenter, attendee, exhibitor, staff, guest, or vendor to be fully vaccinated.
-Updated July 19, 2022, the CDC Vaccines website provides definitions of "Fully Vaccinated" and "Up To Date".
+In keeping with the Association's duty to care and responsibility as host, NASPA leadership encourage all participants at NASPA events whether a presenter, attendee, exhibitor, staff, guest, or vendor to stay up to date with vaccines.
+Updated January 18, 2024, the CDC Vaccines website provides definitions and what you need to know about the process.

 NASPA strongly encourages individuals to be tested for COVID prior to traveling to any NASPA event.
 Individuals who test positive should stay home and cancel your registration.
 If you are on-site and test positive for COVID-19, please contact NASPA staff by emailing [email protected].

 NASPA will follow the requirements of the city and state in which a meeting/event is taking place in regard to masks.
 NASPA staff will inform registered participants if the venue and location is requiring masks prior to the event.
-However, any participant at NASPA events are strongly encouraged to wear procedural (a.k.a. surgical) masks with at least 3 layers of fabric, KN95, KF94s, or N95 masks during events.
-Masks are encouraged to be worn at all times, except while actively eating/drinking, and in any venue that is considered a NASPA event space (both on-site and off-site venues).
-Masks should cover both the mouth and nose.
-We ask that participants honor the requests of others to mask up and/or maintain physical distancing.
+However, any participant at NASPA events is welcome to wear a protective mask in any of NASPA event spaces.
 See the CDC webpage for the most updated information about face coverings and masks, including COVID-19 Community Levels to make decisions about what prevention/mitigation measures to implement based on the latest data.
 We ask participants to honor the choice of others to mask up and/or maintain physical distancing.

 Please contact Stephanie Gordon, vice president for professional development, and Amy Shopkorn, vice president for operations at [email protected], for more information.